 Keep everything you might need close to hand, wherever you might be in the house.
 Keep nappy supplies, plus muslins and bibs stocked in the bedroom and living areas.

 Twins are more likely to be born with low birth weights than singleton babies and you may worry about weight gain.
 Also it’s easy to lose track of each baby’s output as you beginning a seemingly never-ending cycle of change, feed, sleep.
-We found it useful to keep notes on the feeds Douglas and Arthur took, for our own record as well as to show health visitors etc. I designed a free printable perfect for this, you can download it here!
+We found it useful to keep notes on the feeds Douglas and Arthur took, for our own record as well as to show health visitors etc.

 Find ways to be comfortable for feeding

 Whether you’re breastfeeding or bottle feeding, you’ll be feeding a lot in the first few months!
 Experiment with different feeding positions to see which work for you.
 You may find a pillow useful to prop your twins on, or you can try bottle feeding them in bouncers either side of you.

 In a whirlwind of feeding cycles, it’s easy to get cabin fever!
 You might not feel up to much, but even a short walk in the fresh air can do you the world of good.
 Another twin mum told me to try to do this, especially on the difficult days and it always made me feel better.
 People love to stop and say hello and coo over the babies, boosting your pride even further!

 Take lots of pictures – and don’t forget videos!